Azure-Samples/azure-search-sample-data/README.md

 The Hotels folder contains fictitious demo data for quickstarts, tutorials, and code examples.
 This is the default data set for many Azure AI Search samples.
 It consists of 50 hotels across the United States and includes data to support all query types, including geospatial filters.
 It is structured and sized to run on the free tier.

 Hotels demo data is provided in multiple formats to support different consumption models.
 The data is identical regardless of how you load it.
 Data files are in JSON, but there are several versions depending on whether you are uploading it Azure Cosmos DB or pushing it to an index in Azure AI Search.

-Use the following files to create the hotels sample on your search service:

-+ **Hotels.postman_collection.json** - Using Postman, import this collection to execute requests that create and populate the Hotels index using JSON documents.

-+ **Hotels_IndexDefinition.JSON** - A standalone JSON file containing just the index.
-This index definition is equivalent to the hosted index on azs-playground search service.

-+ **HotelsData_toAzureSearch.JSON** - A standalone JSON file containing documents for 50 hotels and related room information.

-+ **HotelsData_toCosmosDB.JSON** - JSON used to populate an Azure Cosmos DB with the Hotels sample data.
-This can be used as a data source for an indexer to pull data into the Hotels index.

 ### Hotels-json-documents